-Plyometric Training: Increase Strength & Coordination
+Plyometric Training: Boosting Strength & Coordination

 1. What exactly is plyometric training?

 The core of this method is the so-called stretch-shortening cycle (SSC).
-This involves a muscle being stretched lightning fast (eccentric phase) and immediately powerfully contracted (concentric phase) thereafter.
+This involves a muscle first being stretched lightning fast (eccentric phase) and immediately afterwards contracting powerfully (concentric phase).
 You can imagine it like a rubber band: the faster and more intensely you stretch it, the more catapult-like it snaps back.
 You use exactly this effect in plyometric training to elevate your athletic performance to a new level.

-2. The scientific effects behind plyometric training
+2. The scientific effect behind plyometric training

 -